T2AV-Compass: Towards Unified Evaluation for Text-to-Audio-Video Generation: T2AV-Compass

 We use a set of expert metrics to cover the three pillars above.
 Specifically, we measure video quality using perceptual and distributional metrics, audio quality using acoustic fidelity and intelligibility metrics, and cross-modal alignment using synchronization and semantic alignment metrics.
 Overall, these objective metrics offer a stable and comparable basis for evaluating T2AV systems.

-\paragraph{Video Quality.} We evaluate the visual performance of T2AV generation from two complementary perspectives: low-level technical fidelity and high-level aesthetic appeal. \begin{itemize}
+\paragraph{Video Quality.} We evaluate the visual performance in low-level technical fidelity and high-level aesthetic appeal. \begin{itemize}

-\item \textbf{Video Technological Score (VT).} This metric quantifies low-level visual integrity, explicitly penalizing artifacts such as noise, blur, and compression distortions.
+\item \textbf{Video Technological Score (VT).} This metric quantifies low-level integrity, explicitly penalizing artifacts such as noise, blur, and compression distortions.
 We employ \textbf{DOVER++}~\citep{wu2023dover} to score representative frames, aggregating frame-level predictions into a holistic video score.
 Higher VT values signify cleaner, sharper, and more photorealistic renderings.

-\item \textbf{Video Aesthetic Score (VA).} This metric captures high-level perceptual attributes, including composition, lighting, and color harmony.
-We utilize the \textbf{LAION-Aesthetic Predictor V2.5}~\citep{schuhmann2022laion} on extracted keyframes.
+\item \textbf{Video Aesthetic Score (VA).} It captures high-level perceptual attributes, including composition, lighting, and color harmony.
+We utilize the \textbf{Aesthetic Predictor V2.5}~\citep{aesthetic-predictor-v2-5} on keyframes.
 By averaging these scores, VA serves as a proxy for subjective visual preference and artistic coherence. \end{itemize}

-\paragraph{Audio Quality.} We assess synthesized audio quality in isolation from the visual stream to reduce cross-modal interference effects.
-Following the \textbf{Audiobox}~\citep{vyas2023audiobox} protocol, we use reference-free metrics to evaluate acoustic fidelity and semantic perceptibility in a standardized manner.
+\paragraph{Audio Quality.} To isolate acoustic performance from cross-modal biases, we evaluate synthesized audio independent of the visual stream.
+Drawing on the evaluation framework of \textbf{Audiobox}~\citep{vyas2023audiobox}, we employ reference-free metrics to quantify low-level signal integrity and high-level semantic clarity.
+Furthermore, considering the specialized requirements for human-centric outputs, we incorporate a dedicated analysis of speech quality to measure naturalness and intelligibility.

-\begin{itemize} \item \textbf{Perceptual Quality (PQ).} PQ measures signal fidelity and acoustic realism of generated audio.
-It is sensitive to degradations such as background noise, bandwidth limitations, and unnatural timbre.
-Higher scores indicate clear, high-fidelity audio that approximates natural recordings.
+\begin{itemize} \item \textbf{Audio Aesthetic Score(AA).} AA provides a holistic measure of acoustic excellence by balancing two key dimensions: Perceptual Quality (PQ), which assesses signal fidelity and timbre realism against artifacts, and Content Usefulness (CU), which evaluates the semantic density and the presence of identifiable auditory events.
+The AA score is defined as the arithmetic mean:

-\item \textbf{Content Usefulness (CU).} CU quantifies the semantic validity and information density of the generated audio.
-It evaluates whether the synthesized signals contain distinguishable and meaningful auditory events—as opposed to generic textures or indeterminate noise—ensuring that the audio possesses sufficient semantic content to be practically usable. \end{itemize}
+\item \textbf{Speech Quality Score(SQ).} For evaluating synthesized speech, we adopt the \textbf{NISQA} framework~\citep{Mittag2021NISQAAD}.
+NISQA predicts subjective Mean Opinion Scores (MOS) directly from the synthetic signal, allowing for a robust characterization of speech naturalness, capturing nuanced degradations that traditional signal-to-noise metrics often overlook. \end{itemize}

 \paragraph{Cross-modal Alignment.} We evaluate cross-modal alignment to ensure coherence across text, audio, and video.
 Our protocol assesses two dimensions: semantic consistency and temporal synchronization.